JDDoesDev/presentations/OSMI.md

 ## WHAT WAS LIFE LIKE BEFORE I SOUGHT TREATMENT?

+Note:
-Note:  Mention crippling fear of everyday things, constantly in fear of losing my job because of reduced output due to depression, having issues feeling like a good parent because I wasn't always "there"
+- Mention crippling fear of everyday things
+- constantly in fear of losing my job because of reduced output due to depression
+- spent a lot of time trying to figure out what was wrong with me
+- having issues feeling like a good parent because I wasn't always "there"

 <!--s-->